-Do you have gaps between your teeth?
-This space between your pearly whites is a common dental occurrence — orthodontists call this a ‘Diastema’ — and can appear for a number of reasons.
-Some patients with a diastema like the individual character it brings, others might prefer a more conventional smile.
+Some patients with a diastema like the individual character it brings, while others might prefer a more conventional smile.
 Sometimes, spaces between teeth can be a warning sign too.
-Whether you don’t mind the gap or prefer to close it, you’ll find all the info you need here.
+Whether you don’t mind the gap or prefer to close it, you’ll find all the information you need about them here.

 With teeth, it often helps to get to the source of the problem.
-And for a diastema, there can be many causes.
-Growth quirks happen regularly.
-Smaller than average teeth and/or a larger than average jaw can lead to significant spacing between the teeth.
-Research also shows that both tooth sizes and jaw sizes are hereditary!
+And for a diastema, there can be many causes:

 Gaps between teeth can also result from habits.
 Some people push their tongue towards their teeth when they swallow, as opposed to the roof of their mouth.
-Orthodontists call this movement a ‘tongue thrust’, which if significant, can gradually push your teeth apart.
+Orthodontists call this movement a ‘tongue thrust’, which if significant, can gradually push your teeth further apart.

 Beauty is subjective!
 And what we find attractive is often just what is trending.